pranavvadd/pranavvadd/README.md

 ## About Me
 - Exploring Machine Learning, Full-Stack Development, and Systems Programming
 - I see CS as a puzzle — bringing together different pieces (code, people, ideas) into working solutions
-- Hands-on with PyTorch, React/Next.js, Docker, and OpenCV
+- Hands-on experience and always eager for more
 - Passionate about teaching & outreach — led the Pendulum Project to bring AI/ML concepts to 200+ rural students

 ---